See for yourself how Quartix works with our fully interactive real-time demo.

 In order to facilitate the shift to electric, Chris’ team handled any vehicle leases that were coming to an end and renewed the contract with an electric vehicle alternative wherever possible.
 “The smaller vehicles were much easier to switch, as they had lower costs attached to the lease”, Chris explains.
 As always with significant change, a degree of resistance was met from staff, but Chris worked with the teams to convince those who were unsure of the new technology.
 “We made sure to have an electric vehicle on site that people could try out and become familiar with the way it works.
 Once people had a chance to feel the way they drive and become familiar with the vehicles, they embraced the change.”

 The university’s electric vehicles are charged with 3 pin plugs overnight, meaning guaranteed parking spaces close to the buildings for the EV drivers.
 So far, they have had far fewer issues with the electric fleet than their internal combustion counterparts.

-Following University of Birmingham’s admirable shift to electric fuel ahead of its 2020 target, it has won several awards, including ‘Commercial Fleet of the Year’, the ‘GreenFleet award’ and ‘Fleet of the Year’.
+Following University of Birmingham’s admirable shift to electric fuel ahead of its 2020 target, it has won several awards, including ‘Commercial Fleet of the Year’, the ‘GreenFleet award’, Fleet Manager of the Year and ‘Fleet of the Year’.
 Chris has also been named a GreenFleet Top 100 Most Influential 2020 figure and GreenFleet’s current Public Sector Fleet Manager of the Year, in recognition of his achievements at University of Birmingham.